SaintZet/HeuristicsForCleanCode/README.md

 ### :information_source: Acknowledgment

-The inspiration for writing these heuristics in a wiki format was *Robert C. Martin* "Clean Code".
+The inspiration for writing these heuristics in a wiki format was Robert C. Martin "*Clean Code*".
 In turn, Robert Martin refers to other works:
 - Refactoring: Improving the Design of Existing Code, Martin Fowler et al., Addison-Wesley, 1999.
 - The Pragmatic Programmer, Andrew Hunt, Dave Thomas, Addison-Wesley, 2000.
 - Design Patterns: Elements of Reusable Object-Oriented Software, Gamma et al., Addison-Wesley, 1996.